GB sprinter Ujah's 'B' sample positive

 S23 is a Selective Androgen Receptor Modulator (Sarm), which, according to the United States Anti-Doping Agency (Usada) has "similar anabolic properties to anabolic steroids".

-The case has now been referred to the Court of Arbitration for Sport Anti-Doping Division (CAS ADD).
+The case has now been referred to the Court of Arbitration for Sport Anti-Doping Division, which will rule on whether the British relay team should be disqualified.

+Olympic and World Athletics' rules state "where the athlete who has committed an Anti-Doping Rule Violation competed as a member of a relay team, the relay team shall be automatically disqualified from the event in question... including the forfeiture of all titles, awards, medals, points and prize and appearance money".